Hi, I'm Helen. I am the owner and head groomer here at Gastall Dog Grooming - our family business.

 All my qualifications are current, up to date and displayed clearly in the grooming salon alongside my public liability insurance certificate.

-We're based here in the lovely village of Kegworth, centrally situated at the old post office on Church Gate.
-With easy parking close by, we are ideally placed on the cusp of the three counties of Derbyshire, Leicestershire and Nottinghamshire, with great transport links.
-We aim to grow the business, adhering to our core belief, supporting the local community and the surrounding area.
+We're based in the lovely villages Broughton Astley and Kegworth.
+Both centrally situated, with easy parking close by and ideally placed for our clients to enjoy other local amenities.
+We aim to grow our businesses, adhering to our core beliefs, while supporting the local communities and the surrounding areas.
 We like to give back too and as a supportive link in the dog rescue chain, we offer pro-bono services (emergency dog grooming) to the charity "FLOOF" For The Love Of Our Frenchies.
-A fabulous charity that works to rescue, rehabilitate, foster and rehome vulnerably and mistreated French Bull Dogs.
+A fabulous charity that works to rescue, rehabilitate, foster and re-home vulnerably and mistreated French Bull Dogs.
+Kegworth County Cricket Club is also sponsored by us, along with funding for independent film maker Ian Kramer.
 We also support and promote the Yellow Ribbon scheme for dogs who need space from being approached for many reasons... illness, old age, sight impairment, nervousness, etc. So if you see a dog at our salon wearing a yellow ribbon or out and about please don't approach without speaking with the owner/carer of that dog.

 Do call and have a chat with me or a member of my team on 07497393909